 What to do if you get a suspicious email

 If you've received an email that looks suspicious, there are things you can do to protect yourself.
-Above all, please do not open attachments or click on any links in an email you're not sure about.
+Above all, do not open attachments or links in an email you're not sure about.

-Then, to help us investigate it, we ask that you attach the suspicious email to a new email (rather than forwarding it).
+To help us investigate it, we ask that you send us the suspicious email as an attachment to a new email (rather than forwarding it).
 Here's how:

 Once we receive your email, we will review it, confirm if it is unsafe spam and get in touch if we need any more information.